Managed Care Coordinator Jobs in USA with Visa Sponsorship

 Which employers commonly sponsor Managed Care Coordinators for visas?

 Large health systems such as Kaiser Permanente, HCA Healthcare, and CommonSpirit Health, along with national managed care organizations and health insurers, are the most consistent sponsors.
-These employers have immigration teams experienced with H-1B and PERM filings.
+These employers have immigration teams experienced with H-1B visa and PERM filings.
 You can browse currently sponsoring employers by searching Managed Care Coordinator roles on Migrate Mate, which filters specifically for visa-sponsoring positions.

 What degree do I need for an employer to sponsor me in this role?